-The typical missionary hails from North America and the suburban middle class, begins his service at the age of nineteen, and sallies forth with a thin comprehension of his religion (but making up for it with confidence to spare).
-In the end, he’s been there and done that with the rest, been subject to the same institutional regimes and regimens, has dealt with the same sort of heroes and jerks.
+The typical missionary hails from North America and the suburban middle class, begins his service at the age of nineteen, and sallies forth with a thin comprehension of his religion (but making up for it with zeal to spare).
+In the end, he’s been there and done that with the rest of his peer group, been subject to the same institutional regimes and regimens, has dealt with the same heroes and jerks.

 And yet the inescapable mystery remains—that these identical pressures and deformations, punishments and rewards, produce such wildly different products at the end of the spiritual assembly line.

 The majority, to be sure, are spared any true physical hardships or trials of the soul.
 They carry purse and scrip and wear shoes made for walking.
 They are weekend warriors in a lay army.
-The work is the kind that tempers a young mind for the challenges of the post-industrial world: long, dull hours of seemingly pointless work interrupted by moments of inexplicable wonder and discovery.
+The work is the kind that prepares a young mind for the challenges of the post-industrial world: long, dull hours of often purposely pointless effort interrupted by occasional moments of inexplicable wonder and discovery.

 These moments can propel them into the shocking embrace of a world completely different from everything they thought they knew.
-It shakes the complacency out of them, and a good complacency-shaking is what the average teenager needs.
+It can shake the complacency out of them, and a good complacency-shaking is what the average teenager needs.

 This is not, of course, the stated purpose of the program—the stated purpose being Preaching the Gospel and Saving Souls.
-Except that as a purely evangelical enterprise, the missionary program hardly constitutes the most efficient use of the church’s resources.
-The number of graduates from the Missionary Training Center has more than doubled since I spent my two months there—evidence of enormous success, one would think—except that baptisms per missionary have dropped by half over the same time period.
+Alas, as a purely evangelical enterprise, the missionary program hardly constitutes the most efficient use of the church’s resources.
+The number of graduates from the Missionary Training Center has more than tripled since I spent my two months there—evidence of enormous success, one would think—except that baptisms per missionary have dropped by half over the same time period (and continue to fall).

-Hence the admonition that “every young man” serve a mission has been qualified of late to mean not every young man (and you slackers know who you are).
+Hence the admonition that “every young man” should serve a mission was, for a time, qualified to mean not every young man (and you slackers know who you are).

 Similar and understandable objections are raised by professional soldiers when presented with proposals to reintroduce the draft—not to better fight wars, but in the pursuit of high-minded goals of social engineering.

-From a purely practical standpoint, the mission should not have become the venue of choice for Personal Growth and Rehabilitation.
-But we are an imperfect species, and if not now, when?
-More importantly, the church remains in short supply of what universal conscription supplies the nation in times of crisis (an organized religion, by definition, being constantly in a time of crisis): a common cause and experience that reaches simultaneously across generations.
+The mission was thus rechristened the church’s retention tool of choice.
+And why not?
+We are an imperfect species, and the modern church remains in short supply of what universal conscription supplies a nation in times of crisis (an organized religion, by definition, being constantly in a time of crisis): a common cause and a shared experience that bridges the social fault lines.

-But I cannot wring my hands too tightly or bemoan fates that have yet to fall.
-We are dealing here with institutions that move at the speed of continental drift.
-The rise and fall of the Tokyo South Mission (itself a Buddhist metaphor for the fleeting nature of things) set in motion a reactionary response that, decades after the fact, still outlaws anything resembling “catch sales” street proselyting techniques.
+The rise and fall of the Tokyo South Mission (itself a Buddhist metaphor for the fleeting nature of things) set in motion a reactionary but rational response that, decades after the fact, still outlaws anything resembling “catch sales” street proselyting techniques.

-Though it would probably be impossible to discern exactly when the sea change occurred.
-Perhaps this was the end of a great era, when a naive teenager from upstate New York could mingle with saints and sinners equally (and I mean the saints and sinners found among his fellow missionaries), without anybody asking what in the world he was doing there or what he hoped to accomplish.
+This was the dazed and confused end of an era, when a naive teenager from upstate New York could mingle with the saints and sinners (meaning the saints and sinners found among his fellow missionaries) without anybody asking what in the world he was doing there or what he hoped to accomplish.

 So I remain grateful for those two years when The Powers That Be shrugged at my real reasons—because I was supposed to, because it was what all my friends at church were doing, because I’d never honestly considered the alternatives, or, for that matter, deeply questioned any aspect of my religious life—and said, “Fine, if that’s what you want to do.
 Maybe it’ll do you some good.”